 - Add the flour and process until well blended, stopping to scrape down sides and bottom at least once.

-- Remove from the oven and let it cool to room temperature, then cover the top and put in the fridge overnight.
+- Remove from the oven and let it cool to room temperature in the cake pan.
+Then cover the top and put in the fridge overnight.